AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Experiments and Results

 \paragraph{Retrieval failures and hallucination.} Hallucination becomes particularly salient in tasks that require combining platform knowledge with live data.
 A recurring failure mode is that the agent produces a confident answer from prior assumptions instead of following the intended workflow to retrieve supporting evidence.
 Once the initial premise is incorrect, subsequent reasoning may remain coherent yet factually ungrounded, leading to high-confidence but unverifiable conclusions.
 This pattern is more pronounced in smaller models, suggesting limitations in evidence seeking and robust integration of retrieved knowledge under long-horizon interactions.

 \paragraph{Computation and post-processing errors.} As task complexity grows, agents must post-process large volumes of intermediate outputs, often via programmatic transformations.
 For tasks requiring Python-based processing, we observe a clear drop in code reliability as business logic becomes more complex, including syntax/runtime failures, missing key fields, incorrect slicing, and aggregation mismatches.
-While stronger models mitigate these issues to some extent, they do not eliminate them, indicating that translating natural-language intent into correct executable computation remains a major reliability bottleneck.
+Stronger models mitigate but do not eliminate these issues, indicating that translating natural-language intent into correct executable computation remains a major reliability bottleneck.

-\paragraph{Dependency breakdown under long interactions.} Although tool feedback can in principle enable self-correction~\cite{asai2024selfrag}, in practice error recovery frequently triggers repeated retries and verbose traces, rapidly expanding the interaction history.
-As context grows, agents struggle to track and reuse intermediate variables, maintain consistent dependencies, and localize the true source of failure.
-This often creates a negative loop in which dependency breakage leads to longer trajectories, which further degrades state tracking and increases the likelihood of additional errors, ultimately reducing both success rate and execution efficiency.
+\paragraph{Long-context degradation.} Although tool feedback can in principle enable self-correction~\cite{asai2024selfrag}, in practice error recovery frequently triggers repeated retries and verbose traces, rapidly expanding the interaction history.
+As context grows, agents struggle to track and reuse intermediate variables and to accurately localize the true source of failure.
+This often creates a negative feedback loop in which early mistakes lengthen the trajectory, which further degrades state tracking and induces additional errors, ultimately reducing both success rate and execution efficiency.